Codecademy/docs/content/matplotlib/concepts/pyplot/terms/subplots/subplots.md

 ---
 Title: '.subplots()'
 Description: It create a figure and a set of subplots.
-This utility wrapper makes it convenient to create common layouts of subplots, including the enclosing figure object, in a single call.
+This function makes it easy to generate layouts of subplots, including the enclosing figure object.
 Subjects:
   -  'Data Science'
   -  'Data Visualization'